 Growing your business isn’t easy.
-With each level of visibility you reach for, resistance, anxiety, overwhelm, and overall stuckness can pop up.
-When you add in historical trauma, stress, and abuse—marketing becomes even harder.
-Often it feels like there’s one foot on and break and one on the gas.
-Your business doesn’t get the traction you want.
+With each level of visibility you reach for, resistance and doubt can pop up.
+Do you have what it takes to do this is a daily question.
+It can feel like there’s one foot on the brake and one on the gas.

 I’ve been there.
 And it's no fun.

 An artist at heart, I started my career in graphic design.

 I created campaigns and brands for companies such as Kimpton Hotels and Restaurants, Domaine Chandon, Jamba Juice, Disney, Coldwell Banker, Xerox, and many others.
 I received a silver ADDY award for my brand work and have helped clients land placements in publications such as The Wall Street Journal, Time, and the front cover of Wired Magazine.

 Although my career as a designer was fun and I loved it at times, the truth is that I was hiding my real self.

 What I really wanted was to feel like I was making a difference and working for causes I truly believed in, not just for big business.
 Feeling torn between needing to earn money as a single mom and being who I really was, I dove into spiritual and personal development work on the side instead of making a career change.

 Fast forward a number of years and I had done enough growth work to be earning good money and getting clients with ease.
 But I still wasn’t doing the work I was called to do!
 So I started down the long and winding road of changing my line of work.